Transcendence: Generative Models Can Outperform The Experts That Train Them: Discussion and Future Work

 \section{Discussion and Future Work}

-This paper introduces the concept of transcendence, where generative models trained on expert data outperform the best individual experts.
+This paper introduces the concept of transcendence.
 Our theoretical analysis shows that low-temperature sampling is key to achieving transcendence by denoising expert biases and consolidating diverse knowledge.
-We validate our findings empirically by training several chess models which, under low-temperature sampling, surpass the performance of the players who produced their training data.
-We highlight the necessity of dataset diversity for transcendence, emphasizing the role of varied expert perspectives.
+We validate our findings empirically by training several chess models which, under low-temperature sampling, surpass the performance of the players who produced their training data, as well as further experiments in natural language question-answering and toy Gaussian models.
+We additionally highlight the necessity of dataset diversity for transcendence, emphasizing the role of varied expert perspectives.

 \paragraph{Limitations.} While our work provides a strong foundation for understanding and achieving transcendence in generative models, several avenues for future research remain.
 Future work may investigate transcendence and its causes in domains and contexts beyond chess, such as natural language processing, computer vision, and text-to-video, to understand the generalizability of our findings.
 Additionally, our theoretical framework assumes that game conditions at test time match those seen during training; in order to extend our findings to cases of composition or reasoning, we must forego this assumption. \paragraph{Future Work.} Future work could also explore the practical implementations of transcendence, and ethical considerations in the broader context of deployed generative models.
 Ultimately, our findings lay the groundwork for leveraging generative models to not only match but exceed human expertise across diverse applications, pushing the theoretical boundaries of what generative models can achieve. \paragraph{Broader Impact.} The possibility of ``superintelligent'' AGI has recently fueled many speculative hopes and fears.
 It is therefore possible that our work will be cited by concerned communities as evidence of a threat, but we would highlight that the denoising effect addressed in this paper does not offer any evidence for a model being able to produce novel solutions that a human expert would be incapable of devising.
-In particular, we do not present evidence that low temperature sampling leads to novel abstract reasoning, but rather denoising of errors.
+In particular, we do not present evidence that low temperature sampling leads to novel abstract reasoning, but just denoising of errors.